mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 6: Entering Your First Transaction, Creating An Invoice{#6}
+## Chapter 6 Creating Invoices

 The text describes the process of entering the first transaction in QuickBooks Online, which involves creating an invoice and checking its effects on the trial balance and customer balance reports.
-The steps are detailed to guide users through setting up reports, entering invoice details, and verifying the results.
+The Steps** are detailed to guide users through setting up reports, entering invoice details, and verifying the results.

-### Steps to Enter the First Transaction in QuickBooks Online
+**Steps** to Enter the First Transaction in QuickBooks Online

 1. **Set Up the Trial Balance Report:**
    - Click on `Reports` in the left panel.